EventideSystems/tool_for_systemic_change/README.md

 ### Tracking Changes

-Obekio allows you to model the objectivites of successful initiatives and record efforts made working towards reaching  goals.
+Obekio allows users to model the objectivites of successful initiatives and record efforts made working towards reaching goals within those initiatives.

-Obsekio includes pre-defined models (_e.g._ the United Nations [Sustainable Development Goals](https://sdgs.un.org/goals)) that you can customize for your ends - or create your own models from scratch.
+Obsekio includes pre-defined data-collection models (_e.g._ the United Nations [Sustainable Development Goals](https://sdgs.un.org/goals)) that users can customize to their ends - or create new models from scratch.

 ![example of data entry](app/assets/images/data_entry.png)